jimtough/docker-mastery-course/README.md

 * `docker info`
 * `docker container run ...OTHER-CONFIG-PARAMS`
   * Runs a **new** container instance
+* `docker container run -rm ...OTHER-CONFIG-PARAMS`
+  * Runs a **new** container instance, and automatically removes the container after it has been stopped
 * `docker container start ...OTHER-CONFIG-PARAMS`
   * Restart an existing container instance that is not currently running
 * `docker container ls -a`